 In order for your camper to carry emergency medications (such as an inhaler or Epi-Pen), we require a Respiratory Issues Health Care Plan or Severe Allergic Reaction Health Care Plan to be submitted instead of the Medication Administration Permission form.
 These forms require both a physician and parent signature.
-We would like to have the forms uploaded to to the campers registration file within your account in Active, CampDoc for Resident Camp & Expeditions, or faxed to our office at 720-398-6204 as soon as you have them completed so that we have time to review them before the program.
+We would like to have the forms uploaded to to the camper's registration file within your account in Active (for day camp), CampDoc (for Resident Camp & Expeditions), or emailed to our office at info@avid4.com as soon as you have them completed so that we have time to review them before the program.
 Please bring the original with you on the first day of camp.
 These forms can be found on our website in the help center.